utiasSTARS/ss-dpc-net/README.md

 bash download_data.sh
 ```

 Within `paper_plots_and_data`, run the various scripts to generate the tables and/or plot the trajectories within our paper.
+Our pretrained models are also available and can be run on any of the KITTI odometry sequences using `run_inference.py`.